Extravenger/extravenger.github.io/_posts/OSEP-Review/2025-02-10-osep-review.md

 ### <u>Learn to read between the lines</u>:

 This section may not follow the standard course overview format, but it's a crucial one.
-Learning to read between the lines is key to understanding what’s happening behind the scenes, especially when the information isn't directly in front of you.
-For example, when you ping a machine, you can often determine whether the target system is running Linux or Windows based on the TTL value.
-A TTL of 63 typically indicates Linux, while 127 suggests Windows—assuming there’s a router between you and the target.
+Learning to read between the lines is key to understanding what’s happening behind the scenes, especially when the information isn't directly in front of you.<br>For example, when you ping a machine, you can often determine whether the target system is running Linux or Windows based on the TTL value.
+A TTL of 63 typically indicates Linux, while 127 suggests Windows—assuming there’s a router between you and the target.<br>
 This is what I mean by learning to read between the lines: understanding the context behind the output of your tools, because the data they provide can tell you so much more than what’s immediately visible.

 ### <u>Know your tools</u>: